praveenmunagapati/identityserver/docs/oauth2/CustomizeAuthorizationCodeFlow.md

 ### Show an organization logo on the login/register screen

-When you use the authorization code flow to authenticate your users using itsyou.online, you can provide a better user experience by showing your logo on the login page.
+When you use the authorization code flow to authenticate your users using Itsyou.Online, you can provide a better user experience by showing your logo on the login page.

-To set an organization logo go to the settings page of an organization
+To set an organization logo go to the settings page of an organization:

 ![Organization Settings](OrganizationSettingsTab.png)